angadhn/MySite/_notes/Examples of Commercial Space Stations.md

 Scott Manley has made summarized the state of play with commercial space stations nicely below while offering insights on the Chinese Space Station and Starship becoming a future space station- because why not!
-This couples really well with Jared Owen's animation of the ISS construction [[ISS assembly animation|that I wrote about earlier]] and also with the writeup on [docking mechanisms](https://angadhn.com/opinions/Post6).
+This couples really well with Jared Owen's animation of the ISS construction [[TheSiteRepo/_notes/ISS assembly animation|that I wrote about earlier]] and also with the writeup on [docking mechanisms](https://angadhn.com/opinions/Post6).

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">